-In Ancient Rome, urine was used as mouthwash.
+In Ancient Rome, urine was used as a mouthwash.

 This is because urine contains a very high ammonia content, and ammonia is one of the most powerful and readily available natural cleaners on this planet!

-In the Victorian era, men with moustaches used special cups.
+In the Victorian era, men with mustaches used special cups.

-As a Brit, this is probably my favorite history fact on this list!
+As a Brit, this is probably my favorite historical fact on this list!

-Pragmatically called “moustache cups”, these specially-made mugs had guards on them which prevented a man’s moustache from dipping into their warm cup of tea!
+Pragmatically called “mustache cups,” these specially-made mugs had guards on them, which prevented a man’s mustache from dipping into their warm cup of tea!